goatsefl/Learning_Git-Github/README.md

 * Extra line for accessing pull from different branches using "git pull --all".
 * Learning Rebase.
 * On default branch.
+* Just for function, new branch is created to make use of properties.